designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 insight is that a judgement made by the brain can be _antedated_: its content given a earlier “postmark” which retroactively splices it into an unfolding account of what happened.
-If new data arrives which contradicts an earlier working hypothesis, such as "there is a green spot moving southeast", the story being told can be updated so that it is a new best fit for the stimulus received thus far.
-In this case, the most reasonable hypothesis, given that the brain is also making an inference about movement, is that the spot changes .
+If new data arrives which contradicts an earlier working hypothesis ("there is a green spot moving southeast"), the story being told can be updated so that it is a new best fit for the total stimulus received thus far.
+In this case, the most reasonable hypothesis, given that the new datum is still consistent with the inferred movement, is that the spot changes colour at its inferred location in "interpolation space".

 By the time I am asked to describe what I saw, the record of "what I saw" has already been patched with the new interpretation that I appear